 - Currently mushroom identification courses are only being offered in Minnesota by the Minnesota Mycological Society, please visit their website to see upcoming trainings and events.

 - Obtain a letter from an accredited college, university, or mycological society certifying successful completion of a wild mushroom identification course.

 - The letter must be on file with the Minnesota Department of Agriculture (MDA).
-A copy of the letter can be emailed to ProduceSafety.MDA@state.mn.us or mailed to:
+A copy of the letter can be emailed to ProduceSafety.MDA@state.mn.us.

 If you plan on selling mushrooms that you forage, please contact the licensing liaison, they will be able to determine if a license will be required call 651-201-6081 or email MDA.FoodLicensingLiaison@state.mn.us.

 Funding for this statement, publication, press release, etc. was made possible, in part, by the Food and Drug Administration through grant PAR-16-137.
 The views expressed in written materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does any mention of trade names, commercial practices, or organization imply endorsement by the United States Government.